-For Load Serving Entities that are local publicly owned electric utilities as defined in Section 9604 of the PUC, the Demand Forecasts required by this Section 40.3 should be consistent with Section 9620(a) of the PUC, as it may be amended from time to time, requiring that such Load Serving Entities meet their Issued on: July 13, 2006 Effective: May 31, 2006 Planning Reserve Margin, peak demand, and operating reserves.
+For Load Serving Entities that are local publicly owned electric utilities as defined in Section 9604 of the PUC, the Demand Forecasts required by this Section 40.3 should be consistent with Section 9620(a) of the PUC, as it may be amended from time to time, requiring that such Load Serving Entities meet their Issued by: Charles F. Robinson, Vice President and General Counsel Issued on: July 13, 2006 Effective: May 31, 2006 Planning Reserve Margin, peak demand, and operating reserves.